 Your sink has three pipes attached to it.
 One pipe drains away the wastewater.
 The other two bring clean hot and cold water to the faucet.
 In some cases, plumbers discover that having a hot water line run too close to the cold water line causes the cold water to warm up.
 This can also happen if the water heater itself is situated too close to the cold water pipes.

-If the plumber determines that this is the cause of your problem, he or she may recommend insulating the pipes to prevent heat transfer.
+If the plumber determines that this is the cause of your problem, then he or she may recommend insulating the pipes to prevent heat transfer.
 Insulating the pipes can also reduce your energy costs because you’ll lose less heat from your hot water.

 The Influence of Ventilation Ducts

 If the pipes are ideally situated, the next thing the plumber might check is the ventilation ducts.
 The ventilation ducts may be the culprit if your hot water problem occurs during the colder months of the year, but not during the summer.
 As the warm air travels through the ductwork, it can heat up the water in nearby pipes—including your cold water pipes.

 This is a problem that can also typically be solved by wrapping the pipes in insulation.
 You may also need to have an HVAC technician examine your ductwork to ensure it isn’t leaking.